Parthipan-olt/Training/JsAssignment-2/README.md

 - If the email is not valid or don't use either @gmail.com or @yahoo.com
 - If the input containes character or symbols other than specified
 - If age does not meet the requirements

+If the inputs are proper, the form is redirected to another page